Assets You Can Keep in MN

 Besides the where were you living years ago question, there are also several restrictions in the 2005 law that apply when claiming a homestead as exempt.
 The two most important ones seem to be the following:

-1. Before you can claim Minnesota's full $450,000 of equity homestead exemption, you have to have lived in Minnesota in that homestead for at least 1,215 days - about three and a third years.
+1. Before you can claim Minnesota's full $510,000 of equity homestead exemption, you have to have lived in Minnesota in that homestead for at least 1,215 days - about three and a third years.
 Prior to that you are limited to exempting $189,050.00 of equity, provided that you have been here long enough to use the exemptions under Minnesota statutes.
 The foregoing $189,050 figure is based on a Judicial Conference update effective April 1, 2022.
+It's adjusted every three years and is due to be adjusted again on April 1, 2025.

 2. In a state exemption case the bankruptcy trustee can look back ten years for transactions in which assets which would not otherwise have been exempt are converted to homestead equity.
 For example, let's say you sell your cabin up north and use the proceeds to pay down the balance owing on your homestead mortgage.
-Under previous law this would have the effect of changing what had been non-exempt equity in the cabin into exempt equity in the homestead, and it was considered an OK thing to do.
-Under the 2005 law we have to take a much more careful look at such transactions going back ten years.
+This would be trying to change what had been non-exempt equity in the cabin into exempt equity in the homestead.
 If the bankruptcy trustee can show that the asset conversion was done with the intent to hinder and delay creditors, then part of the homestead exemption could be lost.

 The Federal Exemptions